Last Updated on February 21, 2021 by James Gentile

 - It will also demonstrate that you have made every effort possible to repay your loans in good faith.

 The Brunner Test isn’t easy to pass, but it is the most commonly used test by the Court to determine if you can or cannot repay your student loan debt.
 If not, courts will include it in bankruptcy filings.

 Student Loans in Chapter 7

-If you pass the Brunner Test, it is often beneficial to file Chapter 7 bankruptcy.
-Passing the Brunner Test will discharge your debt from your student loans as well as any other unsecured debt you have.
+If you pass the Brunner Test, it is often beneficial to file for Chapter 7 bankruptcy.
+Passing the Brunner Test will discharge your debt from your student loans and any other unsecured debt you have.
 It is often the most common option should you pass the Brunner Test.